CNAG-Biomedical-Informatics/convert-pheno/docs/README.md

 # Convert-Pheno Documentation

 !!!
 Bug "Disclaimer"
     This software is still in development phase.
-Please do not use it in production projects.
+Further testing and refinement are required before it can be considered fully operational.
+Until then, it is not recommended to use it in any production environments.

 Welcome to the documentation for **Convert-Pheno**!

-[This documentation](https://mrueda.github.io/convert-pheno) provides information on how to install and use a software that allows for the conversion of common phenotypic data models
+This [documentation](https://mrueda.github.io/convert-pheno) presents the guidelines for the installation and utilization of a software tool designed for the conversion of standard phenotypic data models.
+Detailed instructions and explanations are provided for the proper implementation of the software, ensuring optimal performance and functionality.